Bayesian distributionally robust variational inequalities: regularization and quantification: Model setup and background

-This example illustrates the versatility of the Bayesian DRVI framework for complex real-world decision problems, particularly in finance.
-When direct solutions to \eqref{BDRO} or \eqref{eq-ex-7} are intractable, reformulating the problem as a Bayesian DRVI offers a computationally convenient alternative while preserving robustness.
-Below, we detail the construction of $\hat{\Theta}_N$.
+This example illustrates the versatility of the Bayesian DRVI framework in modeling complex decision problems, particularly those arising in finance. { While the single-agent model \eqref{BDRO} can be treated as a standard min--max program, the multi-portfolio model~\eqref{eq-ex-7} is inherently an equilibrium system: it is defined by coupled optimality conditions across agents, and in general does not admit a reformulation as the minimization of a single objective.
+This motivates adopting Bayesian DRVI as a natural representation for robust multi-agent equilibrium systems.} Below, we detail the construction of $\hat{\Theta}_N$.

-\subsection{Bayesian parametric ambiguity sets for distributions.}
+\subsection{Bayesian parametric ambiguity sets for distributions}

-To construct practical ambiguity sets that contain the true parametric set $\Theta^c$ with high probability, we first introduce two fundamental concepts of confidence regions with coverage guarantees in the DRO context.